Chahalpreet-Singh-2/cmpt2500f25-project-cluster-drive-ml_project-Clustering-/Lab05_Report.md

                                      * Understanding resource usage (CPU / RAM) With these visual dashboards in Grafana, engineers can quickly understand system status and respond before end users are impacted.

+ # 3 Challenges Encountered and their solutions:-
+ a) Challenge 1 :- Flask endpoint duplication error
+    Solution:- Removed the duplicate /health endpoint.
+After restarting Docker Compose, the API started correctly.

+  b) Challenge 2 :- The service kept restarting because Prometheus metrics were not initialized correctly.
+     Solution:- Copied the exact Prometheus instrumentation setup from lab instructions and ensured all counters, histograms, and gauges had unique names.

+  c) Challenge 3 :- At first, no data appeared in Prometheus UI.
+     Solution:- Verified port 5000 was forwarded-mapping, scrape_configs in prometheus.yml used ml-app:5000 and generated traffic using curl loops.

+  d) Challenege 4:- The DemoHighErrorCount alert didn’t trigger at first.
+     Solution:- Ensured to sent multiple invalid prediction requests and waited the required 10–15 seconds.

+  # Conclusion:-
+  This lab demonstrated the importance of monitoring in ML systems.
+By adding Prometheus metrics, configuring alerts, and visualizing results in Grafana, we created a fully observable ML API that can detect errors, performance issues, and failures proactively.